Income Tax

 Notes:

-- DTAA denotes Double Taxation Avoidance Agreement signed by the Government of India with the contracting state
+2. Provisions of Double Taxation Avoidance Agreement (“DTAA”) signed by the Government of India

-Section 90(2) of the Income Tax Act , 1961 prescribes that where the Central Government has entered into an agreement with the Government of any country outside India or specified territory outside India, as the case may be, under sub-section (1) for granting relief of tax, or as the case may be, avoidance of double taxation, then, in relation to the assessee to whom such agreement applies, the provisions of this Act shall apply to the extent they are more beneficial to that assessee..
-Accordingly the rates as per the Income Tax Act, 1961 or as prescribed under the relevant DTAA, whichever is more beneficial can be applied.
-To claim the benefit of DTAA, certificate of residency from the Government of other contracting state is a must.
+Section 159(4) of the Act prescribes that “where the Central Government has entered into an agreement with the Government of any country or specified territory, as the case may be, under sub-section (1) for granting relief of tax, or as the case may be avoidance of double taxation, then, in relation to the assessee to whom such agreement applies, the provisions of this Act shall apply to the extent they are more beneficial to that assessee.”
+Accordingly, the aforesaid rates as per the Act or the rates prescribed under the relevant DTAA, whichever is more beneficial can be applied.
+To claim the benefit of DTAA, certificate of residency from the Government of other contracting state is mandatory.

-The above information provided is for a general guidance only.
-However, in view of the specific nature of the transactions and its tax implications, FIIs are advised to consult their own tax advisors with respect to the specific tax implications arising out of India.
+The above information provided is for general guidance only.
+However, in view of the specific nature of the transactions and its tax implications, FPIs are advised to consult their own tax advisors with respect to the specific tax implications arising out of India.